CExA-project/dynk/README.md

     Kokkos::DualView<int *> dataDV("data", 10);
     bool isExecutedOnDevice = true;  // can be changed at will

+    // acquire data
     auto dataV = dynk::getViewAnonymous(dataDV, isExecutedOnDevice);

+    // modified parallel for
     dynk::parallel_for(
         isExecutedOnDevice, "label", Kokkos::RangePolicy(0, 10),
         KOKKOS_LAMBDA (int const i) {
         dataV(i) = i;
         }
         );

-    dynk::setModified(dataDV, isExecutedOnDevice);
+    // set data as modified (if necessary) dynk::setModified(dataDV, isExecutedOnDevice);
 }
 ```

-This approach requires to replace the `Kokkos` namespace of the parallel construct by `dynk`, and add the boolean as its first argument.
+This approach requires to replace the `Kokkos` namespace of the parallel construct by `dynk`, and to add the Boolean value as its first argument.
 Accessing the right View from a DualView is made with the `dynk::getViewAnonymous` function, that returns a Kokkos View in an `Kokkos::AnonymousSpace`.
-This type of View has no known memory space at compile time, which is define by affectation dynamically.
+This type of View has no known memory space at compile time, it is defined by affectation dynamically during runtime.
-Please note that this feature, though available in Kokkos, is *not documented*.
+Please note that this feature, though available in the public Kokkos API, is *not documented*.

 #### What is supported so far